THE PASSING PARADE No.1

 As a young general reporter on The Southland Times, in my third year on the job, I recognised it might be worthwhile contacting the Department of Internal Affairs, the government organisation hosting the legendary writer.
 So I sent off a letter, duly receiving a reply that Michener would be in Invercargill and would be available for a chat.

 Never had so much preparation been done for an interview.
 My first contact with the Michener method had been his book The Drifters which struck a chord, as it would for many who grew up through those memorable 1960s.
-I had also most recently completed Centennial, parts of Rascals Paradise, and had consumed The Fires of Spring, The Bridges at Toko-ri, The Bridge at Andau, Kent State: What Happened and Why and A Michener Miscellany.
+I had also most recently completed Centennial, parts of Rascals in Paradise, and had consumed The Fires of Spring, The Bridges at Toko-ri, The Bridge at Andau, Kent State: What Happened and Why and A Michener Miscellany.

 In most instances these were not small books but they had a captivating quality that got right inside the subject matter.